Dustyroom/flat-kit-doc/index.md

 # 8. Flat Kit in URP

-FlatKit requires URP version `7.2.0` or higher.

-Generally, Flat Kit looks identical between the Built-in and Universal Rendering Pipelines.
-The exceptions to this rule are described in the 'known limitations' list below.
-The differences are becoming inevitable for a couple of reasons.
+Although many of the features in Flat Kit look identiacally in URP and in Built-In RP versions, the differences are becoming inevitable for a couple of reasons.
 Built-in RP is being deprecated by Unity, URP is faster and it is a way to go, URP offers the tools Built-In RP is lacking.
 One of the differences is in post-processing.
 Flat Kit Built-In RP uses Post-Processing Stack v.2.
 Flat Kit URP uses URP's native Volume toolkit.
 Both of these offer similar post-processing tools but they behave differently.
 Even when using the same values for Color grading section in Built-In RP and URP, the outcome is slightly diffrent.

 Please note, Flat Kit had been initially created for the Built-in Rendering Pipeline.
 To keep the visual results as close to the original as possible, the URP version of Flat Kit is using HLSL code rather than shader graph.
 It means you can switch a Flat Kit project between URP and Built-in RP at any point without extra work.
 However if you’d like to edit the shaders, you'll need some programming skills.